-Just a month after the European Patent Office revoked a CRISPR patent from Doudna and Charpentier’s competitors, they’ve been granted a second patent that covers a new form of the popular gene editing tool.
+Just a month after the European Patent Office revoked a CRISPR patent from the competitors of Doudna and Charpentier, they have been granted a second patent that covers a new form of the popular gene editing tool.

 The European Patent Office has granted CRISPR co-inventor Emmanuelle Charpentier, together with the University of California and the University of Vienna, a broad patent covering the use of the CRISPR-Cas9 system for a new application beyond gene editing.